bloominstituteoftechnology/ios-pt3-build-sprint-project-proposal/README.md

 1. Do you want to work Solo or on a Team: Solo
 2. [App Idea](https://github.com/LambdaSchool/iOS-Build-Week-1): Countdown Calculator`
 3. App Description (3-5 sentences):
     1. This is an app to keep track of multiple, important dates.
 After selecting a date, it will display the countdown and the time remaining.
+Upon finishing, the countdown will send out an alert to inform you.
 4. Target Audience: Forgetful people.

 ## Brainstorming